NEWPORT BEACH DOMESTIC VIOLENCE ATTORNEYS

 At the Law Offices of Randy Collins, our Newport Beach domestic violence attorneys know your rights.
 We have more than 45 years of combined experience to bring to your case and fight charges on your behalf.
 Our lawyers will help you understand the charges you’re facing and do their best to work toward obtaining a favorable case outcome.

 Learn more about your legal options by discussing your case with us during a free consultation.
 Call (844) 285-9559 today.

 In California, those arrested for domestic violence can expect to be prosecuted to the fullest extent of the law.
 However, just because you have been arrested does not mean you are going to be required to appear before a judge.
-A reputable lawyer will work to keep your case from ever reaching the inside of a courtroom.
+A reputable lawyer will work to keep your case from ever reaching court.
 Being arrested does not mean you are guilty, and we understand that.

-If evidence implies that the violations mentioned above occurred, handling officers will arrest the suspected abuser.
+If evidence implies that any of the violations mentioned above occurred, officers will arrest the suspected abuser.

 How an arrest will be prosecuted largely depends upon the facts of each defendant’s case.
 Before detaining someone for a suspected violation, authorities are required to verify that an offense occurred.
 Once some form of evidence has confirmed suspicions, officers then determine whether or not the violent acts were committed in a way that would be considered domestic violence.

-Despite the evidence, there are usually multiple domestic violence defenses available, but it is important that each individual has their own personalized defense strategy that has been tailor-made for their case.
+Despite the evidence, there are usually multiple domestic violence defenses available, but it is important that each individual has their own personalized defense strategy tailor-made for their case.

 - Intentionally inflicting or causing or permitting physical pain or mental suffering to a child, or while having custody of a child, causing or allowing the child’s injury or endangerment,